 If you think you are experiencing any of the symptoms described here, you should visit your doctor to rule out any underlying medical conditions.
-If you are unable to find the root cause of your discomfort, then taking a closer look at your diet with the IBS Diet Programme can help.
 Avoiding foods which can trigger flare-ups, and managing stress, can alleviate symptoms and help to reduce inflammation.

 Choose the test that’s right for you

 “I feel like I’m in a new body!
 I’m so much healthier.
 I can’t tell you how amazingly different I have felt since!”

 Sally Gunnell OBE, 52: Energy levels

 “I’m not waking up as much during the night, not as bunged up in my nose and I’ve got so much more energy”